abustamam/reselect-todos/README.md

 ### Branches
 - master: the original ShoppingMVC
-- with-reselect: maps all mapStateToProps to use reselect
+- with-reselect: maps all mapStateToProps to use reselect, moves some logic out of components into Redux
+- ppt: some random code snippets I wrote for the ppt, not really useful

 ### Run tests
 ```